Yassinefahmi/Startup/README.md

 ### Create a controller
 The controllers can be found under directory `app/Controllers`.
 The authentication controllers are included as default and can be adjusted.
 The controllers are always an expanding of class `app/General/Controller.php`.
-If you want to return a view from the method, you can use the function `view()` that accepts a path and parameters which is by default an empty array.
+If you want to return a view from the method, you can use the function `view()` from the object that accepts a path and parameters which is by default an empty array.

 #### Make method index return view `home.php`: